 Minor in Psychology

 A psychology minor is an excellent way to learn about the field and gain marketable skills.
 It is compatible with most majors, offering a unique set of courses and experiences to supplement any degree.
 Adding psychology as a minor will provide you with critical thinking skills as well as an understanding of human behavior.

-We offer four minor tracks designed to match your needs and interests, and each track totals 18 credit hours (about 6 classes).
+We offer five minor tracks designed to match your needs and interests, and each track totals 18 credit hours (about 6 classes).